Family Group in a Landscape

 Family Group in a Landscape is an oil-on-canvas painting by the Dutch Golden Age painter Frans Hals, painted c.
 1645-1648, and now in the Museo Thyssen-Bornemisza, in Madrid.

 Painting

 The painting is one of a handful of paintings that Hals made of families in the "picnic style" of open air settings, but this is the only one featuring a black boy–something of a rarity in Haarlem during Hals' lifetime.
 It is also one of the largest paintings by Frans Hals, and the largest painted by him that is not devoted to the civic guards of Haarlem that Hals painted many different times throughout his career.

+In 2023, Ineke Mok and Dineke Stam argued that the family portrayed is that of Jacob Ruychaver (ca. 1620-1656) and his wife Maria Hendrixs.
+Their daughter Geertruid (1633-1710) and son Willem (1634-1673) fit the age of the children displayed on the painting.
+It was common for former directors-general of the Gold Coast to commission a painting with an African servant (compare Ruychaver's successor Jan Valckenburgh).

 Name

 In his 1910 catalog of Frans Hals works Hofstede de Groot wrote:441.
 A FAMILY GROUP OF FIVE PERSONS IN THE OPEN AIR, M. 89. — To the left sits a man, holding in his right hand the right hand of his wife, who is seated beside him to the right.
 He looks at her and she at him.
 The man has a slight moustache and imperial, and wears a tall black hat, a black velvet costume with a lace collar and wristhands, and high riding- boots lined on the inside.
 The woman wears a greenish-grey dress with a black bodice and over-skirt trimmed with yellow bows, and a white cap, collar, and wristbands all trimmed with lace.
 Her left hand rests on her left knee.
 To the left, beside the man, stands a youth, holding a stick in his right hand and resting the left at his side.
 He looks with a smile at the spectator.
 He wears a black hat, a black velvet jacket with a collar and wristbands, short breeches, and shoes.
 To the right, beside the woman but farther back, stands a little boy; he wears a dark-brown costume with a white collar, and looks at the spectator.
 Farther right again, in the same plane as the man and woman, stands their daughter, looking towards the left foreground.
 Her right arm hangs down at her side; in her left hand she holds a closed fan.
 She wears a dark dress, a white headdress with red ornaments, a thin white collar, and wristbands.
 Beside her to the right crouches a poodle.
 In the background to the left are trees, while in the right distance is a town.
 It is all painted in neutral grey tones, relieved only by the red of the riding-boots.
 Painted about 1640.
 Canvas, 79 inches by 112 inches.
 Exhibited at the Royal Academy Winter Exhibition, London, 1906, No. 102.